COVID: Davos meeting called off due to omicron variant | DW | 20.12.2021

 The event, which draws politicians, business executives and other major global players, has been moved back as worries grow over the spread of the omicron coronavirus variant.

-The meeting in the Swiss resort town of Davos was slated to take place from January 17 - 22, but has now been moved to "early summer."
+The meeting in the Swiss resort town of Davos was slated to take place from January 17 to 22, but has now been moved to "early summer."

 "Current pandemic conditions make it extremely difficult to deliver a global in-person meeting," the WEF said in a statement, pointing specifically to the emergence of the omicron variant.